awizemann/MetaScrapper/readme.md

 Laravel 6 package to get all the meta data from a URL.

-It will first check the URL for it's mime type.
+It will first check the URL for it's Mime type.

 ## Supports